I just installed NYC on a new

 What is best way to transfer NYC from desktop to laptop, or from an old computer to a new computer?

-IF YOU HAVE THE 2 COMPUTERS NETWOR
+IF YOU HAVE THE 2 COMPUTERS NETWORKED:

 Download and install the latest version of NYC on your laptop/new computer.
 Run the new version on your laptop/new computer and use File...
 Upgrade... to bring over/upgrade user files (including registration info, cookbooks, user lists, etc.) over your network from the NYC folder on your desktop/old computer.